 Sightsavers works with countries to identify where treatment is needed using mapping surveys.
 Examples include the Tropical Data project, which helps countries carry out surveys as they work towards eliminating trachoma; and the Onchocerciasis Elimination Mapping Project, to map the spread of river blindness.

 Both use smartphone technology to collect data to pinpoint exactly where programmes are needed.

 Mobilisers go out to the communities where treatment is needed to raise awareness of the disease and treatment process.
 Then, planning meetings are held to clearly lay out the roles and responsibilities of everyone involved.

-The information about the disease and planned MDA is often then shared with those who need the treatment via community gatherings at a local church or school.
+Information about the disease and planned MDA is often then shared with those who need the treatment via community gatherings at local churches or schools.